 Pulling smoked chicken is easy, affordable, and can be prepared ahead of time.
 We have tried using a whole chicken for this meal, but we have found that for a better all-around flavor, that maintains moisture and richness through each bite, utilizing chicken thighs and legs is by far a better route to take when constructing a sandwich.

 Plus, using chicken thighs allows you to smoke at a little higher temperature than normally since the thighs retain so much moisture compared to the whole chicken option.
-For 3-4 lbs of chicken legs, we are thinking to cook for about 2-3 hours at 275°F.
+For 3-4 lbs of chicken legs, we are thinking to cook for about 2-3 hours at 230-250°F.

 To begin, as we suggest with all chicken recipes, get that fowl into a brine.
 Let us list out everything we’ll need to get to brining our chicken and smoking, so we can start cooking and finish eating our meal.

-- Smoker Method & Required Supplies: We are using an offset smoker.
-Four pieces of a fruit wood, peach, apple, or cherry works fine.
+As for wood type, four pieces of a fruit wood, peach, apple, or cherry works fine.

 Brining Your Chicken

-Brining does two things: First, it maintains moisture.
+Before we start the brining process, you should know that brining is important since it does two things: First, it maintains moisture.
 We’re using dark meat sections today, and they already have a great reputation for retaining moisture.
 Second, it infuses the meat with the flavor you are composing it with.
 The flavors aren’t overbearing, but they will give your pulled chicken a little bit of a positive demeanor with each bite.

 Now, let's start with the chicken brining process.